sakshee7803/SQL_datawarehouse_project/README.md

 This project is licensed under the [MIT License].(LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ### 👤About
 Hi there!
-I'm Sakshi Gopal Gawade.
+I'm Sakshi Kudtarkar.